Simulating pulse EPR spectra

 Exp.Sequence = 'MimsENDOR';

 In these pre-defined pulse sequence, all microwave pulses are treated as ideal (infinitely short, infinite bandwidth).
 The RF pulse in Mims ENDOR is assumed to have infinitely narrow excitation bandwidth.
-Each of these pre-defined pulse experiments needs additional parameter settings.
+Each of these pre-defined pulse experiments needs additional parameters.
 If you run any of the ESEEM/HYSCORE experiments, then you need to provide a time increment interval in Exp.dt.
 Note that the units are microseconds, not nanoseconds.

 Exp.dt = 0.010; % microseconds; equal to 10 ns